 Zachary car wreck leaves 6 people hurt, 4 in critical condition

-ZACHARY - Six people were injured in a wreck, including four in critical condition, on Reames Road Sunday afternoon, according to emergency officials.
+ZACHARY - Six people were injured in a wreck, leaving four in critical condition, on Reames Road Sunday afternoon, according to emergency officials.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.